 When you’re looking for methods to decrease energy expenses, upgrading to a smart thermostat is an intelligent move.
 These devices pick up on the temperatures you like and routine and then make an energy-efficient schedule that matches.
 What’s even better is that you can change and keep an eye on your settings from almost anywhere with your phone, whether you’re relaxing in bed or on the go.
-(You might even be eligible for a free smart thermostat depending on rebate programs from your utility supplier in Opelika.)
+(You might even be eligible for a free smart thermostat depending on rebate programs from your utility supplier in Auburn and Opelika.)

 In most instances, adding a smart home thermostat with the support of Farnell Mechanical, Inc. is a straightforward process if you have a newer home.
 But what if your residence is older or doesn’t have the correct wiring?
 Can you still add a smart thermostat without C wire?
 We’ll help you figure out the process so you can choose the recommended thermostat and enjoy energy savings for years to come.